geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 * RESPOND: Actions regarding a detected cybersecurity incident are taken.
 * RECOVER: Assets and operations affected by a cybersecurity incident are restored.

+The CSF Core is forward-looking and intended to apply to future changes in technologies and environments.

 ![Framework Core Categories and Functions](/static/images/CSFCore.png)